rsshonjoydas/programming-mastery/11-mongodb/README.md

 export type SongDocument = HydratedDocument<Song>;

-@Schema()
-export class Song {
+@Schema({ timestamps: true }) // Adds createdAt and updatedAt automatically export class Song {
   @Prop({
     required: true,
+    trim: true,
   })
   title: string;

   @Prop({
     required: true,
   })
   releasedDate: Date;

   @Prop({
     required: true,
+    trim: true,
   })
-  duration: string;
+  duration: string; // Keep as string for formats like "3:45" or "03:45"

+  @Prop({
+    required: false, // Made optional since it wasn't marked as required
+    default: '',
+  })
   lyrics: string;
 }

 export const SongSchema = SchemaFactory.createForClass(Song);
 ```

 1. The `SongDocument` is utilized upon injecting the Model into the `SongService`.
-It is a NestJS-specific approach to apply TypeScript interfaces for Mongoose models, promoting type safety and IntelliSense in the service layer.
+It is a `NestJS`-specific approach to apply TypeScript interfaces for Mongoose models, promoting type safety and IntelliSense in the service layer.
 2. Applying the `@Schema()` decorator designates a class as a schema definition, associating the Song class with a MongoDB collection named songs.
 This decorator is part of `NestJS`'s `Mongoose` integration, which simplifies working with `MongoDB` by automatically pluralizing the model name for the collection.
 3. The `@Prop()` decorator is employed to declare a property within the document.
 This decorator is crucial in defining the schema's data structure and ensuring the fields align with the intended types in the MongoDB collection.
 4. `SchemaFactory` is tasked with generating the bare schema definition.
 Employing `console.log` on `SongSchema` will reveal the structured outcome, demonstrating the schema's conversion to a format that `Mongoose` can use to enforce document structure in `MongoDB`.